 Can I license .blend files myself?

-The output of Blender, in the form or .blend files, is considered program output, and the sole copyright of the user.
+Yes.
+The output of Blender, in the form of .blend files, is considered program output, and the sole copyright of the user.
 The .blend file format only stores data definitions.

 In case you embed the .blend file with Python scripts, and the scripts provide bindings to other libraries or facilities, the next topic applies.

-Python scripts – if they use the Blender API calls – have to be compliant to the GNU GPL as well.
-We are currently reviewing this with Free Software Foundation though.
+If you share or publish Python scripts – if they use the Blender API calls – have to be made available compliant to the GNU GPL as well.

 Can I sell my own version of Blender?